Your guide to hosting the ultimate Olympics party | CNN Underscored

 Nalwort Metallic Gold Balloon Kit ($18.90; amazon.com)

-Kovel loves the idea of balloons to brighten up your celebration, saying, “I think there’s a lot of fun things you can do with balloons, you’re going to need gold balloons.”
+Kovel loves the idea of balloons to brighten up your celebration, saying, “I think there’s a lot of fun things you can do with balloons; you’re going to need gold balloons.”

-Create an over the top balloon arch with this kit for a cool photo opp they’ll never forget!
+Create an over-the-top balloon arch with this kit for a cool photo opp they’ll never forget!

 Or fire up the party with a Team USA-themed balloon situation.